-Analysis of the relative proportion of edge to mass in flakes indicates significantly different technological strategies applied to the different raw materials from the Kanjera South assemblage.
-Although the mean values of the different raw materials are relatively similar, the overall distribution of values indicates that rock types from sources that are further away from Kanjera South (e.g. rhyolite, felsite, quartzite) are produced in a way that allows for much higher efficiency values than those seen in the rock types found close to Kanjera South.
-In particular, the relatively low values seen in the Fenetized Nyanzian and Homa limestone indicate that flakes made on these rock types were produced in a manner that does not increase the use life of these cores (D. R. Braun, Rogers, et al. 2008; Shott 1996; Shott and Sillitoe 2004).
-In particular the differences between the rocks types from the Kisii highlands (Bukoban quartzite, felsite and basalt) show signficant differences from those rock types that can be found in the drainages near Kanjera (e.g. Homa Limestone and Fenetized Nyanzian, p <.01 for all pairwise comparisons between Homa Limestone and all Bukoban rock types; p <.001 for all comparisons between Fenetized Nyanzian and all other rock types Kruskal-Wallis Rank Sum test, chi2= 312.70, df = 5, pairwise comparisons between raw materials use Dunnn’s Test with Benjamin-Hochberg correction for multiple comparisons).
-It should be noted that even though there are significant differences between the edge to mass ratios, the distributions show significant overlap (Figure 7).
+Analysis of the relative proportion of flake edge to mass indicates significantly different technological strategies applied to the different raw materials from the Kanjera South assemblage.
+Although the mean values of raw materials are relatively similar, the overall distribution indicates that rock types from sources that are further away from Kanjera South (e.g. NyR, BFe, BQu) are produced in a way that allows for much higher efficiency values than those seen in the rock types found close to Kanjera South (e.g. HLi and FNy, p < 0.001 for all pairwise comparisons between HLi and all BQu rock types; p <0.001 for all comparisons between FNy and all other rock types.
+Kruskal-Wallis Rank Sum test, Chi2 = 312.70, df = 5, pairwise comparisons between raw materials use Dunn’s Test with Benjamin-Hochberg correction for multiple comparisons).
+It should be noted that even though there are significant differences between the edge to mass ratios, the distributions show overlap (Fig. 7).
 This indicates that while it is physically possible to produce flakes with similar edge to mass ratios in each raw material type, hominins at Kanjera South did not implement this strategy as frequently on raw materials that were locally abundant.
 Hominins at Kanjera South consistently produced flakes with greater edge and less mass from rock types that came from more distant sources.
-We only include rock types that have greater than 50 flakes because the wide variance in values seen in this measure results in wilidly divergent values in small samples.
+We only include rock types that have greater than 50 flakes because the wide variance in values seen in this measure results in wildly divergent values in small samples.

-Figure 7: Boxplots of the measures of flake efficiency.
-Y-axis represents perimeter of flakes divided by a logarithmically transformed mass value.
+Insert Figure 7

-Discussion
+4. Discussion

-The Influence of Raw Material Properties
+Inferring land-use at Kanjera South

 The results of this study show an interaction between stone tool utilization, raw material type and core reduction strategies.
 The most striking distinction is the difference in the degree of utilization of materials from local and distant sources.
-That is, cores that are derived from the drainages of the more distant Kisi highlands are significantly more reduced than those from local sources.
 This is also reflected in the flake sequence data.
-(2009a)Within the Kanjera South flake assemblage, those produced on exotic raw materials are more likely to be from later in the reduction sequence than flakes from locally sourced materials (Figure 5).
-This difference can be explained by a few different factors.
-Firstly, raw material properties play a role in causing these differences.
-The local fenetized rocks (FNy) are often discarded before complete reduction because of the intersection of removals with step fractures or preexisting internal fracture planes present in the highly metasomatized rocks (D. R. Braun, Plummer, Ferraro, et al. 2009).
+To some extent, this can be explained by the poor quality of some of the local materials.
+As discussed in Braun et al. (2009a), removal sequences in local fenetized rocks (FNy) tend to be short because of the presence of preexisting internal fracture planes within the material.
 The chalky nature and block-like geometry of Homa limestone (HLi) also limits the number of flakes that can be removed.
-In contrast, the majority of raw materials from more distant sources possess fewer flaws and fracture more predictably than those found locally (D. R. Braun, Plummer, Ferraro, et al. 2009).